-At Uva Software, LLC (the company behind Scanii) we strive to apply the latest physical and logical security methodologies to protect our customer data at rest and in transit - this is why you should trust us.
+At Uva Software, LLC (the company behind Scanii.com) we strive to apply the latest physical and logical security methodologies to protect our customer data at rest and in transit - this is why customers should trust us.

 All of our employees and contractors sign confidentiality agreements before gaining access to our code and privileged/production access is only given to those that need it in order to do their jobs.

-We require all employees to follow commons security practices:
+We require all employees to follow common security practices:

-All production operations happen using AWS and we require two factor authentication for console access.
+All production operations happen using Amazon Web Services and we require two factor authentication for console and remote access.

 We deploy a network-based automated intrusion detection system (IDS), AWS GuardDuty, in all regions we operate.
 This system continually analyzes our CloudTrail, VPC Flow as well as DNS request logs and triggers an alert if suspicious activity is identified.

-We never permanently store your files.
-Your data is only in our servers for the extent of time necessary to process and fingerprint it (usually milliseconds), after that we store metadata about its content to help us improve the overall engine accuracy.
+We never permanently store customer files.
+Your data is only in our servers for the extent of time necessary to process and fingerprint it (usually seconds), after that we store metadata about its content to help us improve the overall engine accuracy.
 All stored metadata is inferred and will never include any user provided information such as file name or type.